Stratified Random Sampling for Forest Plots with GeoPandas and Neyman Allocation

 """

-Generate random plot centers within strata, enforcing edge buffers.
+Generate random plot centres within strata, enforcing edge buffers.

-`allocations[i]` is interpreted positionally and must align with the
+`allocations[i]` is positional and must align with the row order of strata_gdf.

 """